Can Police Stop You for Open Carry in Salt Lake City?

 Anyone over the age of 21 in Utah who does not fall on one of the restricted persons lists is permitted to be issued a concealed carry permit by the state.
 To be issued such a permit, you must undergo a criminal background check and take a gun safety course approved by the state.
 If you are between 18-20 years old, you can be issued a provisional concealed carry permit.

 A concealed carry permit allows you to carry a gun in public in a concealed way, such as in a leg holster underneath your jeans or in your backpack.
 The gun may be loaded or unloaded.
 In addition, a concealed carry permit allows you to openly carry a loaded weapon in public.
 This permit does not apply to properties controlled by the federal government such as airports, or to state-restricted areas like places of worship that have indicated they do not wish to have guns on their property.
 It does apply to bars, but if you are intoxicated, under Utah law you may not carry a firearm.
 Intoxication is defined under state law as having a blood alcohol content (BAC) of .05% or more.

 If You are Facing Criminal Issues Related to Possession of a Firearm, Call Our Experienced Salt Lake City Attorneys Today

-Since Utah is a state with a relatively few restrictions on gun ownership and open carry, you may be lulled into a false sense of security where you feel you can possess a gun in any situation without consequences.
+Since Utah is a state with relatively few restrictions on gun ownership and open carry, you may be lulled into a false sense of security where you feel you can possess a gun in any situation without consequences.
 However, this is not true, and many gun-related crimes can lead to severe penalties such as high fines and long jail sentences.
-If you have been charged with a gun crime, or are concerned about whether or not you are permitted to open carry, our knowledgeable criminal defense attorneys at Overson Law, PLLC are here to help.
+A Salt Lake City unlawful discharge of a firearm lawyer can help if you have been charged with a gun crime, or are concerned about whether or not you are permitted to open carry.
+Our knowledgeable Utah criminal defense attorneys at Overson Law, PLLC are here to help.
 Call us today at (801) 758-2287 for a free consultation.